PolySkill: Learning Generalizable Skills Through Polymorphic Abstraction: : Polymorphism-guided Agent Skill Induction

 \textbf{Skill Learning on Unseen Websites} This polymorphic structure makes learning on new websites within a known category significantly more efficient.
-Imagine the agent has already formed the \texttt{AbstractShoppingSite} class and now visits \texttt{walmart.com} for the first time.
+Imagine the agent has already formed the \texttt{AbstractShoppingSite} class \bluecolor{derived from its initial interaction with \texttt{amazon.com}}, and now visits \texttt{walmart.com} for the first time.
 It immediately recognizes Walmart as a shopping site and retrieves the abstract blueprint.
-This blueprint gives the agent a clear set of goals for exploration.
-Instead of randomly trying actions, it knows it needs to figure out how to perform tasks like \action{search\_product} and \action{add\_to\_cart} on this new site.
-Once the agent successfully searches for an item, it follows the standard induction process to create a new \texttt{WalmartWebsite} class, filling in the \action{search} method with the specific actions that worked.
+This blueprint provides the agent with a clear set of exploration goals.
+Instead of randomly trying actions, it knows it needs to figure out \bluecolor{how to concretely implement abstract skills} like \action{search\_product} and \action{add\_to\_cart} on this new site.
+Once the agent successfully searches for an item, it follows the standard induction process to create a new \texttt{WalmartWebsite} class, filling in the \action{search\_product} method with the specific actions that worked.
 This guided approach accelerates learning by focusing the agent's efforts on mastering the essential skills defined in the abstract interface.
+The pseudocode is shown in \Cref{alg:polyskill_main}.